sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/3000 - sections-example-labeled-rows.md

         "offsetY": -0.3
       },
       "fields": [
-        /* each vertical section is a table slice determined by columnSelection that
+         /* In each vertical section, the 1st cell to the right of "Nutrition"
-             combines the "anchoring" columns with one of the fruit columns.
-In each table slice, the 1st cell to the right of "Nutrition"
+             is always the name for that section's fruit, as configured by columnSelection */
-             is always the name for that section's fruit */ {
+        {
           "id": "fruit_name",
           "anchor": {